 |Pepper Curried Chicken|

 Pepper and Pepper GrindersI have two pepper grinders I use all the time.
 Many pepper grinders do not have mechanisms large enough to accommodate Tellicherry peppercorns.
 Tellicherry are fully ripened pepper berries, and so are much larger and also have the most full flavor.
 Next down the scale are Malabar, which are not perfectly ripened berries, and just slightly smaller.
 If you buy whole peppercorns without one of these two labels, they will be imperfectly ripened and much smaller, including many and varied sizes of berry.
-The two grinders I favor (shown as the first two in the photo here above) have larger grinding mechanisms.
+The two grinders I favor (shown as the first two in the photo here below) have larger grinding mechanisms.

 |All My Pepper Mills|